Dr-Wojtek/Super-Deliveries-API/README.md

 * The dynamic knapsack solution not only saves a total value inside a 2d-array but a list of the orders this value came from.
 This is what allows the program to return a JSON with not just a maximum total value number for given weight, but the orders this value is derived from.

-* The orignal Super Deliveries with a GUI, shown below, was developed in 5 days, with around 8 hours of work each day.
+* The orignal Super Deliveries with a GUI, shown below, was developed in 5 days.
 The API version is a rewrite and took a couple more days.
 Some additional hours have been spent finding and squashing bugs.

 * Future versions: